 1 package Bo Vien (Vietnamese Beef Meatballs), halved

 3 or 4 scallions, thinly chopped

 Jalapeno, thinly sliced

-Toast spices: Add star anise, cloves, and cinnamon to a small frying pan and toast over Low heat until fragrant.
-Add toasted spices in a tea ball.
+Toast spices: Add star anise, cloves, and cinnamon to a small frying pan and toast over low heat until fragrant.
+Add toasted spices to a tea ball.
 If you don’t have a tea ball, you can put it in a cheesecloth or make a foil packet and pierce a few holes in the foil packet.

 Make Broth in Instant Pot: Gently add beef bones, beef brisket, onion, ginger, fish sauce, salt, and rock sugar, and spices to the instant pot.
 Set pressure to Pressure Cook and set cook time to 45 minutes and cook.
 Quick release the pressure when cooking time is completed.
 Remove brisket and spice packet and strain broth into a clean stockpot.

 Assemble Pho Bowls: Add cooked noodles to a bowl.
 Top with assorted meats, herbs, and garnishes and then pour boiling broth into the bowl.
 Serve hot.

 - Parboiling bones is an essential part of the cooking process even when using an Instant Pot.
 Do not skip!

 - Use your favorite thinly sliced beef cuts.

 - This recipe makes about 6 good-sized bowls.
 Plan accordingly.